paulsjv/leansheets-node/README.md

 To install the Node application run `npm install` and to run the server run `npm run server`.

-This node app contains copy of the branch in [LeanSheets](https://github.com/paulsjv/leansheets).
+This node app contains copy of the branch `dist` in [LeanSheets](https://github.com/paulsjv/leansheets/tree/dist).

 When you run the executable `--help` the following help appears.